mech/Notes/API/CORS.md

 ## The Problem

 The browser's same-origin policy limit client code (i.e. JavaScript) from making HTTP requests to different origins.

+SOP is a Web Application Security Model.
+It is a policy by a web browser to permit script to access data that are within the same domain.

 However, server-side code is not affected.
 That's why to overcome SAMEORIGIN, people traditionally use server-side proxying.